daishuanglu/dmClustering/README.md

 # Deep Metric Similarity Clustering

 This repository contains Pytorch code for the deep metric similarity clustering (DMSC) method, published in the ICDATA 2020 paper "Deep Metric Similarity Clustering".
-Results of this code is an open-sourced implemenation for reproducing the published results.
+Results of this code is an open-sourced implementation for reproducing the published results.

 If you use this code/model for your research, please cite the following paper:
 ```